backstage/backstage/beps/0001-notifications-system/README.md

 - by an external system to provide more details related to the notification
 - by an external system to request an action within an asynchronous task
 - by a BE plugin to provide link to other part of the Backstage UI (i.e. to the Catalog)

+The additional links are an array of title-URL pairs.
+They can represent immediate actions on the notification (i.e. yes-no) or lead the user to additional details.

 The `notification-backend` does not provide any new permissions, since creating notifications can only be done by other backend plugins, while reading notifications can only be done by the authenticated user.
 It is possible that we want to add a permissions for reading notifications, in particular for admin and impersonation use cases, but that is not part of this proposal or the initial implementation.